fbpx

 Stranded Knitting Patterns by Marly Bird

-Call me a traditionalist but I try hard to call any of my stranded colorwork, well, stranded colorwork instead of Fair Isle because I’ve never made anything with Shetland Wool so immediately I don’t meet all 3 of the criteria.
-But, I do LOVE working with colors and the stranded colorwork technique.
+Call me a traditionalist, but I try hard to call any of my stranded colorwork, well, stranded colorwork instead of Fair Isle.
+Because I’ve never made anything with Shetland Wool, I immediately don’t meet all 3 of the criteria.
+But I do LOVE working with colors and the stranded colorwork technique.

-I have designed sweaters, ponchos, mittens, hats, and bags using this amazing knitting style.
-It is one of the best ways to use color in my work and you know I love color!
+Using this amazing knitting style, I have designed sweaters, ponchos, mittens, hats, and bags.
+It’s one of the best ways to use color in my work; you know I love it!

 Here are some of my most popular patterns using knit colorwork